Developmental Education

 What We Know So Far

-Corequisite remediation appears to help students pass college-level math and English at higher rates.
-One recent CCRC study looked at students on the margin of the college readiness threshold.
+Corequisite remediation helps students pass college-level math and English at higher rates.
+One recent CCRC study looked at students on the margin of the college-readiness threshold.
 Students placed into corequisite remediation were 15 percentage points more likely to pass gateway math and 13 percentage points more likely to pass gateway English within one year of enrollment than similar students placed into prerequisite remediation.
+Other research has found corequisite remediation helps students at all levels of preparation complete gateway courses.

 Math Pathways